Oxyvet 100 LP (Canada)This page contains information on Oxyvet 100 LP for veterinary use.

-As an aid in the prevention of bacterial enteritis (scours) in nursing pigs, inject the sow intramuscularly at the rate of 3 mL per 45 kg of body weight when symptoms of scours are first noticed.
+As an aid in the prevention of bacterial enteritis (scours) in nursing pigs, inject the sow intramuscularly at the rate of 3 mL per 45 kg of body weight when clinical signs of scours are first noticed.

 - Do not inject more than 20 mL of OXYVET 100 LP at one injection site.
 In lactating dairy cattle, no more than 10 mL should be injected intramuscularly at one injection site.

 - Occasional sensitivity reactions have been observed following the parenteral administration of oxytetracycline.
-If such side effects occur, discontinue use of the drug immediately.
+If such adverse reactions occur, discontinue use of the drug immediately.
 Epinephrine solution given intramuscularly is indicated.

 - For intravenous administration, OXYVET 100 LP should be diluted with isotonic saline, dextrose or similar solutions.
 For this, use 25 mL OXYVET 100 LP for each 100 mL or more of diluent and administer slowly.